Somchandra17/Log4J-Scanner-one-liner/README.md

-# Command Injection Scanner
+# Log-4J Scanner

 ## Overview

-The Command Injection Scanner is a Bash script that scans a specified domain for vulnerabilities related to Command Injection.
+The Log-4J Scanner is a Bash script that scans a specified domain for vulnerabilities related to LOG4J.
 It uses various payloads stored in a file to test for potential vulnerabilities in the target domain.

 ## Features